SuryaTeja200405/SuryaTeja200405/README.md

 <h1 align="center">Hi 👋, I'm Surya Teja Yellaboyina</h1>
 <h3 align="center">A Passionate Frontend Developer from India</h3>

-I turn ideas into **visually stunning, user-friendly web experiences**.
-With a background in **Electronics & Communication Engineering**, I blend **hardware knowledge with cutting-edge web technologies** to build innovative solutions.
+Welcome to my GitHub profile!
+I'm a Frontend Developer with a passion for leveraging my skills to build interactive and scalable web applications.
+With a strong foundation in tools like HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, SQLite, MongoDB, and Figma, I Open to collaboration on innovative projects, startups, and cutting-edge web apps.

 # 💫 About Me:
 💼 Full Stack Developer<br>🌱 Currently enhancing my skills in HTML, CSS, Bootstrap, JavaScript, SQL,Figma<br>✨ Learning Full Stack Development at NxT Wave<br>🎓 Pursuing Bachelor's in Electronics and Communication Engineering<br>🌍 Open to collaboration on innovative projects, startups, and cutting-edge web apps.<br>👨‍💻 All of my projects are available at [https://surya05profile.ccbp.tech/](https://surya05profile.ccbp.tech/)